aalok-kumar-yadav/Chess_Project/README.md

-game is played between user and computer, computer make move based some heuristic to achive artificial intelligence.we are using minimax algorithm for move optimization and computer has search limitation of ceration depth based on programmar's available hardware computation power.
+game is played between user and computer, computer make move based some heuristic to achive artificial intelligence.we are using minimax algorithm for move optimization and computer has search limitation of certain depth based on programmar's available hardware computation power.